fo-am/penelopean-robotics/README.md

 # Penelopean Robotics

 Penelopean robots are modular, reconfigurable, dis-assemblable and soft.
-Part of the [Penelope Project](https://penelope.hypotheses.org/), a Study of Weaving as Technical Mode of Existence.
+They are part of the [Penelope Project](https://penelope.hypotheses.org/), a Study of Weaving as a Technical Mode of Existence.

 See a video of our [first swarm robotics maypole dancing test.](https://www.youtube.com/watch?v=NbzEvIek4nM)

 ![](https://raw.githubusercontent.com/fo-am/penelopean-robotics/master/pic.jpg)

-Penelopean robots designed for weaving ancient Greek looms and maypole dancing.
-They can be livecoded remotely by a Raspberry Pi and can be synced to musical beats.
+Penelopean robot swarms are designed for weaving ancient Greek looms and maypole dancing.
+They can be livecoded remotely by a Raspberry Pi and can be synced to musical beats for performances.
+Here is an example of two maypole dances to create weaves we are currently working on:

 ![](https://raw.githubusercontent.com/fo-am/penelopean-robotics/master/img/dances.png)

-All source code and hardware files are here, full instructions on building them will follow - but for now, each robot is made from:
+All source code and hardware files are here, each robot is made from:

-* Tablet woven flexible structure holding everything together
+* Tablet woven flexible structure holding everything together (see below)
 * 3 SG92R microservos to drive the legs
 * 1 3.7v li-ion battery
 * Nrf24L01 radio module for remote control/programming